iluwatar/java-design-patterns/object-mother/README.md

 ---
-title: "Object Mother Design Pattern in Java: Simplify Your Test Code Creation"
+title: "Object Mother Pattern in Java: Simplifying Object Creation for Testing"
+shortTitle: Object Mother
 description: "Explore the Object Mother pattern in Java for simplifying test object creation.
 Learn how to efficiently generate test data, reduce boilerplate, and enhance test maintainability with our in-depth guide and examples."
 category: Testing
 language: en